- Print this page

 - Information contained within a report made under the Children and Young Persons (Care and Protection) Act 1998

-Where an access applicant requests information that does not fall within one of the specified categories of information listed in Schedule 1 of the GIPA Act, FACS Housing must apply a public interest test.
-The public interest test requires FACS Housing to consider public interest considerations favouring disclosure of the information requested, and weigh them against the public interest factors that do not favour disclosure of the same information.
+Where an access applicant requests information that does not fall within one of the specified categories of information listed in Schedule 1 of the GIPA Act, FACS must apply a public interest test.
+The public interest test requires FACS to consider public interest considerations favouring disclosure of the information requested, and weigh them against the public interest factors that do not favour disclosure of the same information.

 Examples of public interest factors favouring the disclosure of information include the following:

 - inform the public about the operations of agencies